Stanford-BioE80/Stanford-BioE80.github.io/_docs/w1preclass.md

 **Q.2.
 Do you think the developer of the early microscopes could predict all the many applications of their technology to this day?**

-**Q.3.**** Identify one example of a modern day necessity that would have been impossible without the invention of the microscope (yes, there are many examples but just identify your favorite!).**
+**Q.3.
+Identify one example of a modern day necessity that would have been impossible without the invention of the microscope (yes, there are many examples but just identify your favorite!).**

 **Q.4.
-Now, let's think about a contemporary technology that enables us to read DNA.
-So-called DNA sequencing technology allows you to take a physical sample of DNA (e.g., the genome of an organism, which is the physical object comprising all the DNA of an organism) and identify the specific sequence of DNA bases (typically represented by the letters A, T, C, and G) that comprise the DNA.
+Now, let's think about a contemporary technology that enables us to read DNA.** So-called DNA sequencing technology allows you to take a physical sample of DNA (e.g., the genome of an organism, which is the physical object comprising all the DNA of an organism) and identify the specific sequence of DNA bases (typically represented by the letters A, T, C, and G) that comprise the DNA.
 (Don’t worry if you do not know much about the details DNA sequencing, we will cover this later in the course.)
 What do you think has been the impact of DNA sequencing technology?
 Stated differently, what do you think has been the impact of being able to read out the "letters" in DNA encoding organisms.
 Do you know of any current applications of DNA sequencing?
-Can you imagine what would be the impact of DNA sequencing  in 10, 50, or 100 years given developments occurring right now?**
+Can you imagine what would be the impact of DNA sequencing  in 10, 50, or 100 years given developments occurring right now?

 If you are excited about learning more about microscopy please follow this fantastic [optional link](https://www.youtube.com/watch?v=4c5ILWQmqRY&t=579s).
 If you want to know more about the discovery of bacteria by Van Leeuwenhoek  please follow this [optional link 2](https://www.vox.com/2016/8/9/12405306/antoni-van-leeuwenhoek)**.**

-### Example 2 | Polio Vaccine
+### Example 2 - Polio Vaccine

 Polio is a crippling and potentially deadly disease and is caused by the very contagious poliovirus that spreads rapidly from person to person.
 Polio can lead to paralysis if the virus invades the person's brain and spinal cord.
 About 1 out of 200 people infected with poliovirus will suffer from this outcome.

 In the early 20th century, fewer diseases frightened parents more than polio.
 Children could come down with polio suddenly, and rapidly suffer from permanent paralysis in one or both legs.
 A tank respirator, better known as "Iron Lung," was developed to help patients breathe.
 These giant tanks engulfing a whole person from their neck down were often required as a long-term solution and patients' survival depended (and depends) on them.
-(Here is an additional [interviews](https://gizmodo.com/the-last-of-the-iron-lungs-1819079169) with people that depend on iron lungs for their survival to this day.)[3,4]
+Here is an additional [interview](https://gizmodo.com/the-last-of-the-iron-lungs-1819079169) with people that depend on iron lungs for their survival to this day.
+[3,4]

 In 1955, Jonas Salk and his team successfully developed a vaccine for polio.
 Salk's team manipulated the virulent poliovirus to inactivate it.
 This inactivation engineered the native virus into a form that was safe to the host (i.e., person) but still had the immune stimulating components that would lead to successful immunization via the vaccine.